intel/libyami-utils/README.md

 #libyami-utils
-It's test application/script work with libyami.
+Applications and Scripts for libyami.
 You can find libyami in https://github.com/01org/libyami

 * Copyright (C) 2011-2016 Intel Corporation
-* Copyright (C) 2015-2016 Alibaba

 License
 -------
-libyami-utils are available under the terms of the Apache License 2.0
+libyami-utils is available under the terms of the Apache License 2.0